barreto195/user_app/README.md

 Step 3: Associate a MySQL user to the newly-created database with *CREATE*, *SELECT*, *INSERT*, *UPDATE*, and *DELETE* privileges.

-Step 4: After selected the newly-created database, run the MySQL queries in the included **install.sql** script.
+Step 4: After selecting the newly-created database, run the MySQL queries in the included **install.sql** script.
 You should end up with a table named *user* containing the following columns:

 ```
 `id` INT NOT NULL AUTO_INCREMENT,